Think your hormones are out of whack? Try this hormone test at home to find out. Plus, learn about natural solutions for hormone imbalances.

 - My DHEA and cortisol levels are high – and in particular my cortisol levels are lower than normal at night, which may be why I wake up in the mornings so tired and cranky.
 It also suggests that my adrenal health is not balanced – not quite adrenal fatigue (which is what I suspected) but still not within normal ranges.

 - My diet and lifestyle assessment was normal – though as a working mom with three kids, stress does play a role.

 Do you think your hormones are out of whack?
 You can do something about it.
-Get your hormones tested with the at-home lab test from Pure Prescriptions.
-It’s great for both men and women.
-Don’t Mess with Mama readers get 25% off any lab test with coupon code TBBLOG.
+Get your hormones tested with the Female Hormone At-Home Test from True Health Labs.

 - 5 Health Benefits of Collagen Powder